Introduction

 Catch BC Output Folder ==

 Where commands specify parameters (e.g. erosion rates etc.) then for consistency and brevity, these parameters are included directly in the command example using their notation (see following section that describes notation) rather than descriptive words.
-These notated parameters are also often a clickable link to descriptive explanations in Appendix B. The link below is an example of a TUFLOW CATCH command with a parameter presented in notation form.
+These notated parameters are also often a clickable link to descriptive explanations in Appendix B. The link below is an example of a TUFLOW CATCH command as a hyperlink (i.e. not as highlighted text) with a parameter presented in notation form.

 Parameter notation